Installing Docker on the Raspberry Pi

 You can download and run the official Docker setup script by running the following command.

 This command will pipe the script directly into the command line.
-Typically it would be best if you didn’t do this; however, Docker is a trusted source.
+Typically, it’s best not to do this; however, Docker is a trusted source.

 If you are unsure about running this directly without first inspecting it, you can go directly to get.docker.com to view the script.

-This script can take some time to complete as it automatically detects and installs everything it needs to run Docker on the Raspberry Pi.
+This script can take some time to complete because it automatically detects and installs everything needed to run Docker on the Raspberry Pi.

 Setting up your User for Docker

-We need to make a slight adjustment to our user before we can start using Docker without issues.
+We need to make a slight adjustment to our user account before we can use Docker without issues.

-1. Once Docker has finished installing to your Raspberry Pi, there are a couple more things we need to do.
+1. Once Docker has finished installing on your Raspberry Pi, there are a couple more things we need to do.

 If we don’t add our user to the group, we won’t be able to interact with Docker without running as the root user.